 The science is clear – we all have biases in some form or another.
 It’s just how humans are wired.
 We’ve evolved to see patterns, make generalizations, and jump to conclusions based on past experiences and associations.
-There’s nothing wrong with being biased – it’s part of human nature.
+It’s just part of human nature.

 The problem is, we often act on these biases unconsciously, making poor hiring decisions and getting in the way of diversity at our organization.
 As recruiters, leaders, and HR professionals, it’s our responsibility to try to be aware of our own biases and reduce unfair bias in decision-making.